mnguye95/personal-blog/src/posts/forward-sms-message-to-discord-channel-using-twilio-functions.md

 [Create an account](https://www.twilio.com/referral/hGuW9u) or sign into Twilio, and [deploy this application](https://www.twilio.com/code-exchange/sms-forwarding-multiple-numbers).

-Once deployed, click "Go to live application". and click the "Edit this application" button.
+Once deployed, click "Go to live application", and click the "Edit this application" button.

-Under Settings -> Environment Variables, add a new key named **DISCORD_WEBHOOK_URL** and paste in your webhook we saved from the last step.
+Under Settings -> Environment Variables, add a new key named **DISCORD_WEBHOOK_URL** and paste in your webhook.

 ![Add Discord Webhook URL as Environment Variable](/assets/images/forward-sms-message-to-discord-channel-using-twilio-functions/env-vars.jpg "Add Discord Webhook URL as Environment Variable")